lesliefinlayson/Webpage_Development/README.md

 •	by evidence shape

 ## Results
-Performing a UFO data search on our improved website is quite easy and broad.
+Performing a UFO data search on our improved webpage is quite easy and broad.
 It is possible to search by no filters, by as little as one filter and as many as all.
 Examples are:

 ### _Example 1._  Accessing data without entering any filters.
   To access all the sightings, all that is needed is to go to the website: